cloudozer/disco/README.md

 ## Network simulation

-Before creating your network you need to create a wire hub, a special process for manipulating with wires, connecting or disconnecting boxes and so on.
+Before creating any network you need to spawn a wire hub, a special process for manipulating with wires, connecting or disconnecting boxes and so on.

 	```
 	W = wire:new().
 	```

-W is an Erlang process that will help you control your network.
+W is a pid of an Erlang process that will help you control your network.

 Then you may add new boxes.
 Each box must have a unique id.
-I recommend assign a simple ids like box1, box2, and so on for simplicity.
+I recommend choosing a simple ids like box1, box2, and so on for simplicity reson.
 You also need to specify the number of ports the box has and an ID of the network hub:

 	```